baggepinnen/SignalAlignment.jl/README.md

 ```
 ![image](https://user-images.githubusercontent.com/3797491/215255054-afedf97c-4913-4bed-923d-d5ac6b52c5a6.png)

 Notice how the signal that was sampled slowly has been stretched to fit the first signal.
 This introduces some artifacts, where some samples have been repeated.
+If undesired, these artifacts can be mitigated somewhat by using generalized DTW, shown below.
 If the signals are instead aligned to the shortest signal, the longer signals are subsampled:
 ```julia
 master = Shortest()
 aligned_signals = align_signals(signals, method; master, output)